Shirshosinha/RedFlag_SCDS_TechFest/README.md

 **Load the Extension in Browser**
+1.)
 Open Chrome and go to chrome://extensions/.
-Enable Developer Mode (top right corner).
+2.)
+Enable Developer Mode (top right corner)
+3.)
 Click "Load Unpacked" and select the src/frontend folder.

-The Red-Flag extension should now be active!
+The **Red-Flag** extension should now be active!

 ## 🚀 How It Works